ascisco/SSH-into-your-Raspiblitz-over-Tor/README.md

-# SSH-into-your-Raspiblitz-over-TOR
+# SSH-into-your-Raspiblitz-over-Tor

-This guide will instruct you on how to SSH into your Raspiblitz over TOR using an android device.
+This guide will instruct you on how to SSH into your Raspiblitz over Tor using an android device.

 **Prerequisites:**
-- TOR enabled on your Raspiblitz
+- Tor enabled on your Raspiblitz
 - Tor Android app Orbot
 - SSH Android app JuiceSSH